3D Visual Development & Character Modeling Supervisor

 Production

 Team of seven fantastic Disney modelers, top notch crafters and fully remote.
+Suzan Kim picked up the older Sabino design and carried him through to final, making the character her own.
 At that moment, my job was purely vision alignment: funneling what the directors and Bill needed emotionally from each character, and how that applied to shapes, forms, and silhouettes.
 Then translating that into direction clear enough that each artist could bring their own craft to the work.
 Remote made that harder sometimes, but at the same time allowed the limitations to flourish as a medium for an easy live drawover process, even during Zoom calls.
 A lot of small calibrations that would have happened at someone's desk in a studio hallway had to become explicit conversations over the shared screen.

 During production time, I continued advocating for the low-res cage plus creasing workflow I'd pushed on Encanto.
 This method allowed the team and myself to focus more on the shape work, less concerned about topology cleanliness, since most of it would come almost for free due to the nature of its workflow, especially when combined with a solid universal base mesh and its very specific topological landmarks.
 On Wish it found its permanent footing, and the rest of the character department adopted it and benefited from its rewards during this production.

-At some point approaching the last sprint of the project, I had the opportunity to join Meta, to face new challenges and step up, not only on project complexity in personally unknown territory and field, but also on my career as Avatar Art Lead.
+At some point approaching the last sprint of the project, I had the opportunity to join Meta, to face new challenges and step up, not only on project complexity in personally unknown territory and field, but also on my career as Avatar Art Lead, and later as Art Director.
 Due to this departure, I had the privilege to share my role and supervising credit with my talented friend, Alena Wooten-Loftis, who carried, guided, and took care of the team for the remaining work through to final.

 Wish released November 22, 2023, as Disney's centennial celebration.
 One last bow for this incredible project, and for my time at my dream job at Disney, was the opportunity to celebrate its Wrap Party, not only with my friends and colleagues, but also with my older girl Julia, at the time 6 years old, born during the production of Ralph Breaks the Internet (Wreck-It Ralph 2), credited there as a production baby, and my +1 at the Wish Wrap Party.
 A forever Disney memory!